PennLINC/DAY2_Margaret/Data_Narrative_DAY2_MG.md

 * Where is it currently being stored?
 * What form is the data in upon intial download (DICOMS, NIFTIS, something else?)
 * Is the data backed up in a second location?
 If so, please provide the path to the backup location:
-**copy prior**

-Data was stored as nifti files in `/cbica/projects/wolf_satterthwaite_reward/original_data/bidsdatasets/day2`.
+* Data was stored as nifti files in `/cbica/projects/wolf_satterthwaite_reward/original_data/bidsdatasets/day2`.
-Data was copied by Margaret to sub-project folder `/cbica/projects/wolf_satterthwaite_reward/Margaret/Day2/original_data on 9/14/2021`.
+* Data was copied by Margaret to sub-project folder `/cbica/projects/wolf_satterthwaite_reward/Margaret/Day2/original_data on 9/14/2021`.

-JSON's within origial_data were updated using `cubids-add-nifti-info`.
+* JSON's within origial_data were updated using `cubids-add-nifti-info`.

 * Listing metadata fields using `cubids-print-metadata-fields` resulted:
     * Acknowledgements